apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 ## Begin to access Apache APISIX Prometheus Metrics

 Before starting, please make sure that Apache APISIX (version >= 2.13)and APISIX Ingress controller are installed and working correctly.
-APISIX uses the `prometheus` plugin to expose metrics and integrate with prometheus but uses `public-api` plugin to enhance its security after version 2.13.
-For more information, see `public-api` plugin's official [document](https://apisix.apache.org/docs/apisix/plugins/public-api/).
+APISIX uses the `prometheus` plugin to expose metrics and integrate with prometheus but uses the `public-api` plugin to enhance its security after version 2.13.
+For more information, see the `public-api` plugin's official [document](https://apisix.apache.org/docs/apisix/plugins/public-api/).

 ### Step 1: Enable Prometheus Plugin